Global Speakers

 During his ten-year teaching career Grant recognized that his students needed more from traditional education and decided to create a program to help students feel more connected and engaged in their school environment.

 Grant’s great passion for education has driven him to research the significant benefits of having a dog in the classroom.
 Grant willingly shares his knowledge and scientific evidence, teaching students and staff how to build emotional intelligence and resilience.
 Many schools are now witnessing first-hand the impact the program is having on academic outcomes.
+He is currently working on a research partnership with Latrobe University to contribute to the growing evidence supporting the beneficial use of dogs working as learning support in school settings.

 Gregory Tim Ward